 Superwhisper stops at putting text on screen.
 Infina finishes the job (send it, switch apps, keep going) without your hands.

-- Infina lifetime: $99 at the time of writing, with every 1.x update included and a 7-day no-questions refund.
-There's no free tier or trial: you buy, then download.
+• Infina: $99/year at the time of writing, with every update included and a 7-day no-questions refund.

-Infina's only recurring charge is the optional $10/month cloud add-on (sharper cloud transcription, LLM-polished output, more languages), and the app works fully on-device without it.
+Infina's cloud add-on is separate and optional at $9.99/month (sharper cloud transcription, LLM-polished output, more languages), and the app works fully on-device without it.

 On-device dictation: both do it, for different jobs